latex3/latex3/l3in2e/readme.txt

 example {document} would generate an error.)
 In this mode
 \RequirePackage may be used to load further packages, as demonstrated in this file, but any other LaTeX2 command is likely to fail.

+The option removeoldnames has been disabled temporarily and so this test file is of limited use.

 test3.tex
 =========